aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-python/python-programmers-guide/working-with-rows-and-columns-in-python/autofit-rows-and-columns-in-python/_index.md

  def autofit_row(self):

-\# Instantiating a Workbook object by excel file path
+# Instantiating a Workbook object by excel file path
 workbook = self.Workbook(self.dataDir + 'Book1.xls')

-\# Accessing the first worksheet in the Excel file
+# Accessing the first worksheet in the Excel file
 worksheet = workbook.getWorksheets().get(0)

-\# Auto-fitting the 3rd row of the worksheet
+# Auto‑fitting the 3rd row of the worksheet
 worksheet.autoFitRow(2)

-\# Auto-fitting the 3rd row of the worksheet based on the contents in a range of
+# Auto‑fitting the 3rd row of the worksheet based on the contents in a range of

-\# cells (from 1st to 9th column) within the row
+# cells (from 1st to 9th column) within the row

-#worksheet.autoFitRow(2,0,8) # Uncomment this line if you to do AutoFit Row in a Range of Cells.
+#worksheet.autoFitRow(2,0,8) # Uncomment this line if you want to do AutoFit Row in a range of cells.
 Also, comment line 288.

-\# Saving the modified Excel file in default (that is Excel 2003) format
+# Saving the modified Excel file in default (that is Excel 2003) format
 workbook.save(self.dataDir + "Autofit Row.xls")
 print "Autofit Row Successfully."

 {{< /highlight >}}
 ### **How to Autofit Column**
-The easiest way to auto-size the width and height of a column is to call the Worksheet class' autoFitColumn method.
+The easiest way to auto‑size the width of a column is to call the Worksheet class's autoFitColumn method.
 The autoFitColumn method takes the column index (of the column about to be resized) as a parameter.

 **Python Code**